oraidex/Gravity-Bridge/GAME_OF_NFTS.md

 Transfer flow of Ethereum-based NFTs to Stargaze bases heavily on how ERC20 tokens are swapped through Gravity.
 Since Gravity.sol contract is immutable, new GravityERC721.sol contract has been deployed, which partialy relies on the security of Gravity.sol, because NFTs can be withdrawn from it only if called by `Gravity.sol` directly.
 Additionally, `x/nft` and `x/nft-transfer` modules have been added to Gravity Chain to enable NFT and ICS721 support.

 ERC721 tokens can be deposited in GravityERC721.sol contract using `sendErc721ToCosmos(tokenContractAddress, cosmosDestinationAddress, tokenId)` call.
 Successful lockup emits the event that is picked up by validators' orchestrators and `Claim` that NFT has been locked up is reported by the validator.
 When enough validators report the lockup event, `Attestation` is being processed, which mints the NFT on Gravity Chain.
 If the destination address is not gravity-based, NFT is being added to interchain transfer queue to be sent to destination chain through IBC.
+Transaction has to be sent to the Gravity Bridge to flush the interchain queue and proceed with IBC transfer.
 If the destination is on Gravity, then NFT is simply transfered to the indicated receiver.
 If something goes wrong and freshly minted NFT cannot be delivered, it is being sent to the community pool.

 From the user perspective, to transfer NFT to Cosmos, two eth transactions has to be sent - one to approve `GravityERC721.sol` to use user's NFT and the other to deposit the NFT.
 Then, after the trust period, deposit event is picked up by validators and transfer process continues without any further actions needed from the user.

+While we also analyzed potential of transfering Cosmos-originating NFTs to Ethereum, for the sake of GoN hackathon, we've focused on the implementation of bridging Ethereum NFTs to the Cosmos.

 ![eth-to-cosmos](./media/eth-to-cosmos.png)